How to foster your child’s self-esteem

 - Focus on your child by playing with her and listening when she talks.
 Show interest in your child’s activities, projects, or problems.
 Let her guide play, and be willing to do the things she wants to do.

 - Help your child find something he is good at and enjoys.
 Understand and respect that he will be really good at some activities and not good at others.
+Never humiliate or put down your child for not succeeding.

 - Help your child learn from his mistakes.
 Talk about what can be done differently next time, and how he can control his own behaviour.